ttddee/CascadeDocs/docs/source/usage.rst

 Usage
 =====

-Cascade is available as a portable build in the form of Windows binaries or Linux appimage.
+Cascade is available as a portable build in the form of Windows binaries or a Linux appimage.

 You can find the latest version on the `releases page <https://github.com/ttddee/Cascade/releases>`_ of the Github repository.